wickdChromosome/loadmonitor/README.md

 sudo bash setup.sh
 ```

-This will compile the project and add it as a systemd service.
+This will compile the project using gcc (tested using gcc version 9.2.1) and add the project as a systemd service.
 You will also get a prompt to test
 your webhook with a "Hello World!" message.

 ## Usage